NASA-PDS/registry-loader/docker/README.md

 TEST_DATA_URL=https://pds-gamma.jpl.nasa.gov/data/pds4/test-data/registry/urn-nasa-pds-insight_rad.tar.gz
 ```

-2. If executing for the first time, change the execution permissions of run.sh file as follows.
+2. If executing for the first time, change the execution permissions of `run.sh` file as follows.

 ```
 chmod u+x run.sh
 ```

-3. Execute the run.sh with the argument 'test' as follows.
+3. Execute the run.sh with the argument `test` as follows.

 ```
 ./run.sh test